openlawteam/docs/docs/openlaw-elements/README.md

 onChangeFunction={onChange}
 ```

-#### openlaw
+### openLaw

-This should be an instance of the Openlaw Object imported from our JavaScript client tools.
+This should be the Openlaw Object imported from our JavaScript client tools.
 You can get information on how to install the library at its [github page](https://github.com/openlawteam/openlaw-client) or find more info on its usage at the [Openlaw Object](/openlaw-object/) section here in the docs.

 ```
-openlaw={openlaw}
+openLaw={Openlaw}
 ```

-#### variables
+### variables

 These are the executed variables retrieved from the compiled template.
-You can find more information on generating these from the [getExecutedVariables](/openlaw-object/#getexecutedvariables) section of our docs.
+You can find more information on generating the array of variables from the [getExecutedVariables](/openlaw-object/#getexecutedvariables) section of our Openlaw Object docs.

 ```
 variables={variables}